MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-macos.md

 When you use update policies for macOS, you might want to hide updates from users of supervised macOS devices for a period of time.
 You can accomplish this with a settings catalog policy for macOS devices that configure update restriction periods.

-A restriction period can give you time to test an update before it’s made available to users to install.
-After the restriction period ends, the update becomes visible to users, and they can choose to install it if your update policies don’t install it first.
+A restriction period can give you time to test an update before it's made available to users to install.
+After the restriction period ends, the update becomes visible to users, and they can choose to install it if your update policies don't install it first.

-If you use device restrictions to hide an update, review your software update policies to ensure they won’t schedule the installation of that update before the restriction period ends.
+If you use device restrictions to hide an update, review your software update policies to ensure they won't schedule the installation of that update before the restriction period ends.
 Software update policies will install updates per their schedule regardless of the update being hidden or visible to the device user.

-You’ll find settings that can restrict visibility of updates on macOS devices in the **Restrictions** category of the [settings catalog](../configuration/settings-catalog.md).
+You'll find settings that can restrict visibility of updates on macOS devices in the **Restrictions** category of the [settings catalog](../configuration/settings-catalog.md).
 A few examples of settings you can use to defer an update include:

 - Enforced Software Update Delay
 - Enforced Software Update Major OS Deferred Install Delay